nics-tw/petsard/docs/2024-01-03-Evaluator - Anonymeter.md

 `n_attacks` (`int`, default=2000): Number of target records for specific attack 特定攻擊的攻擊目標數

 `n_attacks` is the parameter in `Anonymeter` that specifies how many times this particular attack will be executed.
 A higher number will reduce the statistical uncertainties on the results, at the expense of a longer computation time.
-In fact, each type of attack has a potential maximum limit on Number of attacks:
+In fact, each type of attack has a potential maximum limit on number of attacks:

 - `Singling Out`: Number of distinct `queries`.
 A `query` is a specific condition-based query that allows the query to correspond to only one record in a certain field, achieving `Singling Out`.
 - `Linkability` and `Inference`: Number of rows in the training dataset.
 The implementation of these two attack methods is to sample from the `Original Train data`.